cdl-geneseo/geneseo-dictionary/H/Humn.md

 # Humn

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Humn

 Created by  Unknown User (met6), last modified by  Unknown User (spe1) on Nov 20, 2012

 Noun Clipped form of course name Humanities; &quot;Who did you have for Humn 1?&quot;Source: Dictionary of Geneseo English, Fall 1990 - Kocher- 2006 Of those surveyed in 2008, 68.2% knew the word, and 59.1% learned it in Geneseo.As of 2012, 1000% of students surveyed know this word.
 40% believe it is of local origins.(Endress, G-M, 2012)